conda-forge/cuda-feedstock/recipe/doc/end_user_run_guide.md

     - Documentation
     - Samples (use to be)
     - Demo suite (limited subset of samples)
-- GDS
+- GPUDirect Storage (GDS)
     - Missing file system components
 - fabricmanager
 - `libnvidia_nscq`
-- Imex
+- IMEX
-- Nsight-systems
+- Nsight Systems

-### Installing Subsets of the CTK
+### Installing Subsets of the CUDA Toolkit

 Rather than installing all of CUDA at once, users may instead install just the packages that they need.
-For example, to install just libcublas or libcusparse one may run:
+For example, to install just `libcublas` and `libcusparse` one may run:
 ```
-conda install -c conda-forge libcublas cuda-version=<CUDA version>
+conda install -c conda-forge libcublas libcusparse cuda-version=<CUDA version>
 ```
 The best way to get a current listing is to run
 ```